pavitranew/session-5/readme.md

 Using: `ng-class`

-Create a new controller in `myapp`:
+Create a new controller in `index.js`:

 ```js
 app.controller('NavController', function($scope, $location) {